mrphilipp7/server/README.md

 ## Running application

-Make sure you have the latest build version available for the server Run a build in the directory before running in production mode
+Make sure you have the latest build version available for the server.
+Run a build in the directory before running in production mode

 ```